slashsh/slash/README.md

 uhh... you write commands

-Before you say anything fuck you just write the name of a silly lil shell program you have installed
+Before you say anything fuck you just write the name of a silly lil shell program you have installed or write `help` for a list of all the silly built-in commands

 ### How can I contribute